wp-plugins/better-analytics/readme.txt

 8. Better Analytics issue monitoring report alerts to you client-side issues with your site.
 Things like invalid pages being accessed (404), JavaScript errors, images not loading, embedded YouTube videos that the author removed, etc.
 9. An automated system that is able to check your Google Analytics account and helps you configure your Google Analytics web property settings properly is included.
 10. Better Analytics includes an optional front-end widget that shows popular pages/posts being viewed right now.
-11. Better Analytics General settings.
+11. Better Analytics General settings allows you to enable/disable all sorts of tracking features in your Google Analytics account.
 12. Google Analytics custom dimension tracking allows you to track categories, authors, tags and registered users.
 13. Social button engagement allows you to track things like Likes/Unlikes/Tweets/Shares right within your Google Analytics account.
-14. Track clicks on the ads on your site.
+14. Track clicks on the ads on your site within your Google Analytics account.
 15. Issue monitoring settings allow you to keep on top of client-side issues with your site.
 16. Advanced settings allow you to fine tune how the system works with Google Analytics.